-We didn’t get a lot of information when we left, things like the baby section of the cemetery in the town close by, or that there are a huge range of coffins, that cuddle cots existed or that actually parents, families can take their time with their baby after their hearts have stopped.
+We didn’t get a lot of information when we left the hospital; things like the baby section of the cemetery in the town close by, or that there is a huge range of coffins, or that cuddle cots existed or that actually parents.
+Families can take their time with their baby after their hearts have stopped.

 All too soon, the last goodbye becomes forever.

 Something to assist families with these early days; questions they never knew possible, for us most of our questions were too late.